What Do Crack Pipes Look Like?

 What Are the Signs and Symptoms of Smoking Crack?

-Individuals under the influence of crack cocaine may show a range of physical, behavioral, and psychological indicators.
+Individuals under the influence of crack cocaine may show a range of behavioral symptoms and physical symptoms, as well as psychological indicators.

 Physical Signs of Crack Addiction: